spacetelescope/webbpsf/docs/relnotes.rst

    grating wheel pupil stop geometry, and Charles Lajoie for information on the MIRI LRS pupil stop.

+ * Added NIRISS CLEARP pupil mask; this includes the obscuration from the pupil alignment reference.
+   Given the pupil wheel layout, this unavoidably must be in the beam for any NIRISS long-wave PSFs, and WebbPSF will automatically configure it in the necessary cases.

  * Bug fix to weak lens code for NIRCam, which previously had an incorrect scaling factor.